PaintSplasher/phpvms7_SPAwards/README.md

-# SPAwards | Award parameters can be configured directly through the phpVMS admin panel
+# SPAwards | phpVMS v7 awards for a variety achievements

 * Upload spawards_config.php to modules/Awards/spawards_config.php
 * Upload all other SPAwards files to modules/Awards/Awards